mashruf/expected-actual-tps-jmeter/README.md

 - Jmeter

 ## About this project:
 This is a random API from where we can get the list of the users.
 Here we used jmeter to find the expected throughput/second and whether the actual throuput/second match the expected throughput/second or not.
+Our condition was to check the TPS for 120000 loads for 12 hours.

 ## How to run this project:
 -You need to set path of java home and jmeter home in environment variables.